henrywang95/DWD/readme.md

 Assigment 3
 I want to an application sounds really simple.
 But I tried, nothing is working for me.

+Assigment 4
+I don't really understand the whole workflow for how to build and why we need to build a back end application.
+But I spent a lot of time this weekend watch shiffman's videos, and follow Joey's tutorial.
+I knew I didn't do a good job.
+But I did learned a lot of the process.

 <!-- Any questions you have -->
 ## Questions